-Rachel is a writer, director, producer, she fulfils most of these roles as Artistic Director for the cross-artfom organisation conFAB.
+Rachel is a writer, director, producer, she fulfils most of these roles as Artistic Director for the multi-artfom organisation conFAB.
 Originally from Warwickshire she now resides in Glasgow, Scotland.

 She has developed a range of works for the stage varying from one woman shows to large scale musicals.
 She has developed verbatim theatre with communities and her poems and short stories have been widely published.

 She has worked for many years within the arts environment initiating, leading and managing a wide range of projects but with specific experience of cross-artform events that have brought together poetry, dance, theatre, music and film.
 In 2006 she received the Jackie Forster Memorial Pride Award for outstanding contribution to culture in Scotland.

 "I can think of several world-beating musicals that have started life with less, and gone on to global success" The Gates, Scotsman

 Raven: a conspiracy: Raven is a cross dressing, lesbian shape shifter who is part of a pagan underground resistance movement in Tudor Britain.

 The Chronicles of John Swift: a surrealist novella following the adventures of John Swift as he travels through time, space and psyche.
 Ongoing.

 Gilded Warriors, Golden Threads: a collection of six retellings of mythical and historical tales of heroic Scottish women.
 These are the stories of the warrior women of Scotland told from their perspective and on their terms.
 Ongoing.